pgaria/CustomDataProviderExample/README.md

     }
 ```

-You can cerate multiple Tests with the Custome Indexes and You can run the tests Parallel as well in the implementation.
+You can create multiple Tests with the Custome Indexes and You can run the tests Parallel as well in the implementation.